mende273/QuotesCompose/README.md

 Android application demonstrating the use of JetPack Compose with Hilt, Navigation Component and MVVM architecture

-The project is using the free api from [quotable.io](https://github.com/lukePeavey/quotable)

 ## App Screenshots
 | Light Theme | Dark Theme |
 | --- | --- |